PreSales & Sales Career Coaching

 You can begin by learning about different tech companies and their products.
 Search websites like TechCrunch, The Wall Street Journal, and Forbes Tech to find businesses that align with your interests, values, and goals.

 You can also connect with tech sales influencers on LinkedIn or X (formerly Twitter).
-By simply following their posts, you can gain real-world insights and tips.
+You can gain real-world insights and tips by simply following their posts.

 Beyond the digital space, you can participate in industry events to learn from experts.
 Attending seminars and conferences is also a great way to network your way to job opportunities.